raspberrypilearning/surprise-animation/en/step_4.md

 </div>

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
 Have you written a story with a plot twist or a surprise?
 Have you watched a show or read a book with an unpredictable ending?
-You can use the same methods when creating a digital story or animation.
+You can use the same methods when you create a digital story or animation.
 </p>

 ### When will your surprise happen?